Charte-dot/american-auto-club/README.md

 - Unsure of what this diagnosis meant, I research the term on google to see if this would impact my site in any way.
 I did find a number of solutions to stop this from happening in the future.

 - This issue won't have any impact on my current project but for future projects I can implement this through javascript.

+## Bugs and fixes.

+### HTML
+When I originally ran my html code through W3C validator most of the bugs were minor and easy fixable.
+  - Stray closed end tags where I had previously modified code but didn't completly remove the line of code.
+  - The name on some of my ID and class attributes didn't pass through the validator.
+I changed these attributes and code the passed.
+  - Spelling errors in my code for the naviagtion menu on events page.
+Checked for spelling errors across the html and amended.
+  - Untidy code lead me to get lost when making changes to html.
+I used code beautifier to tidy up my code and ths made the hml more readable.

+### CSS
+- ID and class attributes not matching html.
+Amended this by checking all Id and Class attribute to make sure that the html was correctly labeled and css could target the correct attribute.
+-  I had all my values set to px.
+When I was making sure my design was resopnsive, the media queries were being ignored.
+I changed my values to rem to make the measurment of width and height along with text size more fluid.
+This help with the responsive design element of the website.

+# __Deployment__

+- The site was deployed to github pages once I had the site completed and I was happy with my code.
+The steps to deployment were as follows:
+  - In github repository, I went into settings and scrolled down until I came across git hub page section.
+  - On the github page section, I click the link to activate github pages.
+  - I then selected main branch from the source drop down selection and clicked save.
+  - The page automatically refreshed with a display to indicate the successful deployment.
+  - After a few minutes my site was sucessfully deployed and viewable on git hub pages with site link.

+    The live link can be found here - https://charte-dot.github.io/american-auto-club/

+ # __Credits__
+   ## Content
+   - The text for the website was taken from [Google Fonts](https://fonts.google.com/)
+   - Social media logo's were taken from [Font Awesome](https://fontawesome.com/)
+   - The color scheme was chosen with the help of [My color space](https://mycolor.space/)
+   - Html and css based navigation bar/ burger menu was with the assistance of [Code box](https://code-boxx.com/simple-responsive-pure-css-hamburger-menu/)

+   ## Media
+   - All images use through the site were taken from [Unsplashed](https://unsplash.com/)
+   - To help make images more resposive and smaller in file size I used [Tiny png](https://tinypng.com/)
+   - I used a direct link from google maps for my map on the contact page [Google maps](https://www.google.com/maps)